Gamote/lottie-react/README.md

 -   Explanation on how to export a lottie file from After Effects
 -   Support for React components not only hooks
 -   Support for all the methods that are defined in the `lottie-web` package
--   Improve documentation
+-   Improved documentation
 -   Tests

+## Projects to check out

+- [lottie-web](https://github.com/airbnb/lottie-web) - Lottie implementation for Web.
+Our project is based on it and you should check it because it will help you understand what's behind this package and it will give you a better understanding on what features should you expect to have in the future
+- [lottie-android](https://github.com/airbnb/lottie-android) - Lottie implementation for Android
+- [lottie-ios](https://github.com/airbnb/lottie-ios) - Lottie implementation for Android
+- [lottie-react-native](https://github.com/react-native-community/lottie-react-native) - Lottie implementation for React Native

+## Contribution

+Let us know if you have any suggestions or contributions.
+This package has the mission to help developers, so if have any features that you think we should prioritize, reach out to us.

 ## License

 MIT

-Thanks to [Emir Geçir](https://lottiefiles.com/user/249884) for the animation used in the example.
+Thanks to [Emir Geçir](https://lottiefiles.com/user/249884) for the animation used in the examples.